• Skip to primary navigation

 Though the blueberry bagels need a bit more resting time than plain bagel dough, you can still do the whole recipe in less than 3 hours.

 These blueberry bagels are so good with cream cheese.
-If you're feeling ambitious, try them with a shmear of creamy homemade goat cheese and a drizzle of honey.
+But if you're feeling ambitious, try them with a shmear of smooth homemade goat cheese and a drizzle of honey.
 The slightly tangy and salty goat cheese is really nice with the sweetness from the blueberries!

 Jump to: